K6 Math Logo

 Use this information to help you tutor

 On a large A4 sheet of paper write the numbers 1 to 5 large enough to fill the page.
-ALternatively, you can print this pre-made Place Value Numbers sheet.
+Alternatively, you can print this pre-made Place Value Numbers sheet.
 While you are printing - also print this worksheet.

 Cut out all the numbers.